Unicorn0-0Cakes/Portfolio/python/slot-machine/README.md

 ## Acknowledgments

-This project was inspired by traditional slot machine games and designed as a beginner-friendly portfolio project to demonstrate Python skills.
+This project is based on a tutorial by [Tech With Tim](https://github.com/techwithtim) and was designed as a beginner-friendly portfolio project to demonstrate Python skills.